hotriluc/Natours_starter/README.md

 # Natours_starter
 Fictional tours company
-all commits is here https://github.com/hotriluc/WebTasks/tree/master/Natours_starter.
+All commits is here https://github.com/hotriluc/WebTasks/tree/master/Natours_starter.
 Just created a new repoitory for project.